toriomara/mesto/README.md

 # Project: Place(JavaScript)

-## Stack technologies
+## About

-in this project
+Educational project Yandex.Practicum "Place".
+Page with adaptive layout and a simple modal window on JavaScript.

 ## Stack technologies
 - HTML5